Tweety-FER/in2ngPlayground/tutorial/angular/factories.md

 };
 ```

-Since factory returns a function, we use it as one.
+Since the factory returns a function, we use it as one.
 We need to give it lengths of rectangle’s sides as two arguments from which it will calculate rectangle’s area and return it.
 We can save this value into a variable, which can then be used inside the element the controller is attached to:

 ```html
 <div ng-controller="dateTimeController as dtCtrl">